panda3d/panda3d-docs/programming/motion-paths.rst

 various nodes can then use the motion path for complex movement.
 A viable egg file for a motion path has the “curve” tag.

-First, the Mopath and MopathInterval modules must be loaded.
+First, the :py:mod:`~direct.directutil.Mopath` and :py:mod:`~direct.interval.MopathInterval` modules must be loaded.
 While motion paths come with their own play functions, a motion path interval allows for more functionality.